Lwazi-J/alx-system_engineering-devops/0x01-shell_permissions/README.md

 'touch hello' script to creates an empty file called hello 'chmod u+x hello' script to adds execute permission to the owner of the file hello 'chmod u+x,g+x,o+r hello' script to add execute permission to the owner and the group owner, and read permission to other users, to the file hello
+'chmod ugo+x hello' Write a script to adds execution permission to the owner, the group owner and the other users, to the file hello